aleen42/PersonalWiki/Programming/JavaScript/react/jsx_spread_attributes/jsx_spread_attributes.md

 component.props.bar = y;    /** also bad */
 ```

 This is an anti-pattern because it means that we can't help you check the right propTypes until way later.
-This means that your propTypes errors end up with a cryptic stack trace.
+This means that your propTypes errors end up with a cryptic(含義隱晦的) stack trace.

 **Spread Attributes** has used a new operator, `...` notation, in ES6.